Background-Aware Defect Generation for Robust Industrial Anomaly Detection: Experiment

 \subsection{Synthetic Data Quality}

 For comparing generation quality between ours and other baselines, we measure FID score \citep{heusel2017gans} and LPIPS \citep{zhang2018unreasonable} for each category in MVTec-AD and MVTec-Loco, and use 100 synthetic images per each categories from each generative model trained on split folds in each benchmark datasets.
-Table \ref{tab:quality_ad} demonstrates our methodology can generate more realistic and diverse structure anomaly images, where our method overall outperforms the baseline.
-In addition, Table \ref{tab:quality_loco} shows that our methodology outperforms in logical anomalies, where our model generates the defect considering the background. \\
+Although previous benchmarks do not consider Table \ref{tab:quality_ad} demonstrates our methodology can generate more realistic and diverse structure anomaly images, where our method overall outperforms the baseline.
+In addition, Table \ref{tab:quality_loco} shows that our methodology outperforms in logical anomalies, where our model generates the defect considering the background.

 Since DFMGAN does not control the generation given the target mask, its generation is not as diverse as diffusion-based methods and its generation quality is low overall.